This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here to read our Disclosure.

 The most essential things to bring from home is good thermal layers, a good backpack and hiking shoes or boots.
 Almost everything else can be purchased in the Thamel district of Kathmandu, where there are hundreds of outfitter shops.
 Most sell fake branded gear (“North Fake”) of varying quality, but at inexpensive prices.
 There are some authentic branded shops in Thamel (North Face, Mountain Hardware, etc), but expect to pay full Western prices.

 Although you can purchase gear in Thamel, it can be time consuming to search out what you need and negotiate reasonable prices.
 Unfortunately you are also contributing to the disposable fashion problem as much of the gear sold in Thamel won’t last much beyond your trek.
 If you already have the gear at home or will use it again, investing in some quality pieces is the best way to go.
 In North America you can often get incredible deals on high performance clothes and gear, so keep a watch for bargains before you leave.
+We used Christmas and birthdays to buy outdoor gifts for the kids before we left too.

 What Do You Really Need?